OpenTechSchool/python-data-intro/core/strings.md

     for line in open("radishsurvey.txt"):
        line = line.strip()
-       parts = line.split(" - ", 1)
+       parts = line.split(" - ")
        name, vote = parts
        if vote == "White Icicle":
           print(name + " likes White Icicle!")

-You might note some little changes to syntax here.
-We hand `line.split()` an extra argument of `1` to tell it to only split the string once, making sure we end up with two parts.
-You can then assign a list of variables to a list (`name, vote = parts`) and each variable will contain the value of the corresponding item in the list!
+You might notice that the code splitting the line has become even shorter here.
+Instead of assigning each element of parts separately, we can assign them together using a technique called "multiple assignment".
+The line `name, vote = parts` means to assign each variable to the corresponding item in the list.

+### More about multiple assignment

+Take a moment to play with multiple assignment in IPython Notebook (see the previous solution for an example of this.)
+Try some lines like these:

+    a,b,c = [ 1,2,3 ]
+    print(b)
+    print(a)

+Or this:

+    name,cheese,cracker = "Fred,Jarlsberg,Rye".split(",")
+    print(cheese)

+You'll notice that multiple assignment only works when the number of elements being assigned on the left hand side of the " = " matches the number on the right.

+For instance, this doesn't work:

+    x,y,z = [ 1,2 ]

+Neither does this:

+    name,cheese,cracker = "Fred,Jarlsberg,Rye,Buckwheat".split(",")

+You may have noticed in the [documentation for split()](http://docs.python.org/3/library/stdtypes.html#str.split) that you can attach an optional second argument which is the maximum number of times to split the string.
+You can use this to prevent errors by creating too many elements, like this:

+    name,cheese,cracker = "Fred,Jarlsberg,Rye,Buckwheat".split(",",2)
+    print(name)
+    print(cracker)

 # Counting Votes

 Can you write a program which counts the total number of votes for *White Icicle* radishes?

-Use the previous example as a base.
+Use your previous solution as a base.
 You'll need a variable to hold the number of votes recorded for *White Icicle*, which you increment (i.e add one to) as part of the loop.

 ### Solution